Perform a staged migration of email

 On the Select the users page, choose Browse and select the CSV file to use for this migration batch.

-After you select a CSV file, Office 365 checks the CSV file to make sure that:
+After you select a CSV file, Microsoft 365 or Office 365 checks the CSV file to make sure that:

 It isn't empty.